bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/programming.md

 ### 3. Connect the programmer to the computer

 Connect the programmer to the computer with the USB cable.
-You will probably be required to installed the programmer drivers.
+You will probably be required to install the programmer drivers.
 Check the programmer documentation.

 When connected properly the **POWER** LED on the board will light up.